WWE News: John Cena And Nikki Bella Vs. Miz And Maryse Is On At ‘WrestleMania’

-It wasn’t the WrestleMania 33 match people originally expected for John Cena, but he and Nikki Bella are now confirmed for a match against The Miz and Maryse at WWE’s “grandest stage of them all.”
+It wasn’t the WrestleMania 33 match people originally expected for John Cena, but he and Nikki Bella are now confirmed for a match against The Miz and Maryse on WWE’s “grandest stage of them all.”

 Last night, reality-inspired dynamics were again driving the John Cena and Nikki Bella vs. Miz and Maryse storyline, as the latter WWE “power couple” were their own guests on SmackDown Live‘s “very special edition” of Miz TV.

-As SportsKeeda recounted, this week’s edition of The Miz’s talk show segment had his wife Maryse claiming her then-“best friend” Nikki cheated her out of a contract to appear on the first season of Total Divas, referring to her as a “lying, backstabbing b*tch.”
+As SportsKeeda recounted, this week’s edition of The Miz’s talk show segment had his wife, Maryse, claiming her then-“best friend” Nikki cheated her out of a contract to appear on the first season of Total Divas, referring to her as a “lying, backstabbing b*tch.”
 This prompted John and Nikki to interrupt the segment and hit the ring, with Nikki offering a rebuttal to Maryse’s claims.

 “Are you crazy?
 If I had the power to block your job, then why the hell are you standing here right now?
 Maryse, we were never, ever best friends.
 Because the minute my sister (Brie Bella) and I got an opportunity and you didn’t, you made up some crazy, libelous story and you stabbed us in the back.”